AlexsLemonade/scpca-nf/custom-celltype-references.md

 When running the workflow, be sure to use the `--perform_celltyping` flag to perform cell type annotation.

-You can run the workflow as (showing all parameters specified at the command line, for example):
+You can run the workflow using the below code.
+The example below shows all parameters specified at the command line, but if specifying them in the configuration file you would be able to remove those lines.

 ```bash
 nextflow run AlexsLemonade/scpca-nf \